-- Gaining an understanding of the processes used to record investment transactions and the revaluation of the investment portfolio. - ▶ Obtaining and reviewing the Independent Assurance Reports on Controls relevant to the entities responsible for the custody and pricing of the Scheme's investments.
-We have considered the implications of any control deficiencies for our audit.
-We relied on these controls over the recognition and valuation of the investment balances as well as monitoring controls used by the Scheme. - Receiving confirmation directly, from the custody and pricing entities, of the number of securities held by the Scheme and their exit prices at balance date and agreeing the confirmed amounts to the Scheme's accounting records. - Verifying a sample of exit prices at balance date to independent pricing sources. - Assessing whether the disclosures in the financial statements appropriately reflect the requirements of NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans and NZ IFRS 7 Financial Instruments: Disclosures.
+- Gaining an understanding of the processes used to record investment transactions and the revaluation of the investment portfolio. - Obtaining and reviewing the Independent Assurance Reports on Controls relevant to the entities responsible for the custody and pricing of the Scheme's investments.
+We have considered the implications of any control deficiencies for our audit. - Receiving confirmation directly, from the custody and pricing entities, of the number of securities held by the Scheme and their exit prices at balance date and agreeing the confirmed amounts to the Scheme's accounting records. - Verifying a sample of exit prices at balance date to independent pricing sources. - Assessing whether the disclosures in the financial statements appropriately reflect the requirements of NZ IAS 26 Accounting and Reporting by Retirement Benefit Plan and NZ IFRS 7 Financial Instruments: Disclosures.